kukushi/NotificationHandler/README.md

 ## Requirements

-NotificationHandler using ARC and weak Collections base on Swift 1.2.
+NotificationHandler using ARC and weak collections base on Swift 2.
 It requires:

 * iOS 8 or later.
 * Xcode 7 or later.